aseduto/guacamole/README.md

 A very basic guacamole single container server.

+With this container you can use a machine to control and access all other.
+To prepare your host you can find an example [here](/aseduto/guacamole/blob/master/azure.md).

 Let you startup a guacamole server just editing one file.

 To get start: